-David Fitzmaurice is Clinical Lead for Primary Care Clinical Sciences and Deputy Head of School for Health and Population Sciences.
+David Fitzmaurice is Clinical Lead for Primary Care Clinical Sciences.

 His main area of research interest is cardiovascular disease, in particular thrombosis and haemostasis.
 He has published extensively in this area and represents Primary Care on many national and international bodies in this field